shd101wyy/Simple/README.md

 * **SimpleBase**
 Inherited from **SimpleDOM**, **SimpleBase** is a higher level abstraction.
-It offers many basic prototype functions such as `getInitialState`, `getDefaultProps`, etc.
+It offers many basic prototype functions such as `getDefaultProps`, etc.

 * **SimpleComponent**
 Inherited from **SimpleBase**, **SimpleComponent** is user-defined and highly flexible.